craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Texts/Guild Texts/Emergency Communicae c. 103AF.md

 ADV.: It is the Guild's position to nip this in the bud - we can create support through volunteer groups and gold - but armies are costly, and Kakurak has performed work for the cause.
 Supposedly he hired a group of capable adventurers, they've been dealing with some of the major groups already.
 Smaller teams would be easier to move faster, and if armies really become necessary, we'd support that.

 CWF: I am told we are not to discuss military matters in detail here.
 We fully accept the support of [[The Democratic Combine of Peoples]] and [[The Lands of Tetrimoc]]. [[The Church of the White Flame]] wishes to convey invitations to talk in further detail, we will hold a council in [[Kohnstamm]] for those who would wish to attend.
 Please be swift with your reinforcements.

+SPEAKER: With that call to arms, our time for this issue is complete.
+Thank you for your day.